aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xml-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to XLT in Android via Java" h2="Transform XML to XLT within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate XML to XLT conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert XML to XLSX.
-Secondly, you can convert XLSX to XLT by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>
+Integrating XML to XLT conversion feature within your android applications can be beneficial in many ways.
+XML is a markup language that is used to store and transport data, while XLT is a template file format used to create new Excel files.
+Converting XML to XLT allows you to create new Excel files with the data stored in the XML file.
+This can be useful for creating reports, analyzing data, and more.

+<h2>How Aspose.Total Helps for XML to XLT Conversion</h2>
+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to integrate various features into your Android applications.
+It includes two APIs that can be used to convert XML to XLT: Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Using Aspose.PDF for Android via Java, you can convert XML to XLSX, which is an Excel file format.
+Then, using Aspose.Cells for Android via Java, you can convert XLSX to XLT.
+This two-step process allows you to quickly and easily convert XML to XLT.

+Aspose.Total for Android via Java also provides other features such as document manipulation, image processing, and more.
+It is a powerful suite of APIs that can be used to add a variety of features to your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}